IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/10_Unbound/04_igGrid_UnboundColumns_Known_Issues.md

 - [Known Issues and Limitations (igGrid)](igGrid-Known-Issues.html): This topic explains the known issues of the `igGrid` control.

 - [Known Issues Revision History](Known-Issues-Revision-History.html): This group of topics explains the known issues of Ignite UI controls between the volume releases.

-### <a id="samples"></a> Samples

-The following samples provide additional information related to this topic.

-- [Unbound Column](%%SamplesUrl%%/grid/unbound-column): The sample demonstrates adding and configuring unbound columns in the `igGrid` control.